dhaval9911/config/README.md

 i m also using this configs and i3 window manager for my kali VM czz in virtul machine that lags a little bit when given low ram so its usefull when you have low ram on your kali VM .

+Will Be Adding More Through Out The Journey